 Fittingly, The Prowler begins way back in 1945 with a public service announcement that welcomes home brave American soldiers returning from the battle-torn trenches of the Second World War.
 The film warns that it may take some time for loved ones to re-adapt to society, and when we suddenly cut to a narrated love letter in which a young girl named Rosemary informs her dear, departed soldier that she’s no longer willing to wait for him, the typical slasher set-up is revealed, director Joseph Zito’s intentions laid bare (an alternate title for The Prowler was the more literal and wholly less marketable Rosemary’s Killer).
 It’s a fresh and intriguing (if wholly superficial) opening that seems to recall the Uncle Sam ethics of a generation entrenched in ‘video nasty’ outrage.

 Beyond this quasi-insightful quirk, The Prowler is typical slasher fare.
 In fact, it’s rather underwhelming from a storytelling standpoint, even for a genre renown for being so rigidly formulaic, with characters who peruse a broken screenplay that plays out as if someone dropped the pages and hastily shuffled them back together.
 All the tropes are there ― an emotional trigger, a seemingly indomitable masked killer, a cast of archetypal teen victims and a softly lit, American-as-apple-pie final girl who will ultimately outwit our soon-to-be-unveiled menace ― but none of them are particularly remarkable.
 It’s textbook stuff that just happened to arrive during the sub-genre’s alluring peak.
-Not that slasher fans will care much.
-Those who bask in the sub-genre’s dead-eyed cynicism aren’t looking for originality or even technical competence for the most part; asides from the prerequisite twist, fans aren’t expecting too many surprises.
-The beauty is in the execution, quite literally, and this is where The Prowler excels and then some.
+Not that slasher fans will care.
+Those who bask in the sub-genre’s dead-eyed cynicism aren’t looking for originality or even technical competence for the most part.
+The beauty is in the execution, quite literally, an area where The Prowler excels and then some.

 The Prowler, in its modern, uncut form, is unashamedly graphic.
-It delights in the icky details and relishes in its ability to push the visual boundaries, and boy does it push them.
-Director Joseph Zito would forge his fairly short-lived career in the decade of decadence, and he would leave quite the impression on the cult market, climbing aboard the Golan-Globus freight train to front exploitative Cannon classics Missing In Action and Invasion U.S.A., the latter causing quite the stir thanks to its reliance on gratuitous violence and casual xenophobia.
+It delights in the icky details and relishes in its ability to push the visual boundaries.
+Despite a relatively low-output career, director Joseph Zito would leave quite the impression on the cult market, climbing aboard the Golan-Globus freight train to front exploitative Cannon classics Missing In Action and Invasion U.S.A., the latter causing quite the stir thanks to its reliance on gratuitous violence and casual xenophobia.
 The Prowler‘s eponymous killer, daubed in military garb and carrying a pitchfork and bayonet, is reminiscent of the kind of action character Zito would later forge, with a few lock-and-load shots and a couple of firearms thrown in for good measure.
 The series of murders committed by his hand are some of the most brutal and ingenious I have personally ever witnessed.
 Even by today’s standards they’re utterly convincing, more hands-on and tangible than anything achievable using CGI.
 At times it’s like watching a magician at work.

 The Prowler, drenched in the kind of aesthetic realism that had parent groups reaching for the flaming torches, is caked in so much blood you’ll feel like you’ve been to an all-night Blade-style rave hosted by Lucio Fulci at his most shamelessly exhibitionist.
 Interestingly, it was Savini himself inside the killer’s costume as he set about executing his gallery of prosthetic slaughter, which speaks to his dedication as an artist and importance to this movie and the genre as a whole.
 Assistant director Peter Giuliano also chipped in for scenes in which our killer stalks the corridors of a college campus, though the character’s third portrayer I’ll keep a secret for fear of giving away just a little too much.